openshift/jenkins-client-plugin/README.md

 }
 ```

 #### ....aside from some lessons learned by our users

-One of the core design points of this plugin when translating its pipeline syntax to `oc` invocations
+One of the core design points of this plug-in when translating its pipeline syntax to `oc` invocations
 is that the output type is hard coded to `name` for many operations.
 In other words, we pass the `-o=name`
 argument.

 This assumption has prevented users from combining the `--dry-run` and `-o yaml` with `openshift.create`
 to get the defaul yaml for a API object type, and then pipe that yaml as a parameter into a subsequent `openshift.create`
 or `openshift.apply` call.

 At this time, the use of `openshift.raw` is required to achieve the expected results of combining `--dry-run` and `-o yaml`.